 Bob storms off, everyone comforts the victim and one person offers to arrange an 'accident' for Bob.

 Disclaimer: I love Bob (we all know he’s the best thing since sliced bread!).
-I also love my AWS overlords.

 Conclusion

-How cool are classes, subclasses and inheritance?!
+How cool are classes, subclasses and inheritance?

 Not only has this helped me better plan my code but it’s also allowed me to better appreciate other code.
 I can only imagine how many classes and subclasses exist in video games (World of Warcraft for example!).

-Oh and speaking of templates.
+Oh, and speaking of templates.
 I created a framework/blank class and subclass template for Day 77 of our 100 days of code challenge.
 Check it out here!

 Keep Calm and Code in Python!